-M S Goldberg (executive chairman),

-J A Goldberg (chief executive),

-G R Hindle, J M Judin, D Piaray and R Kinross.
+M.S.
+Goldberg (executive chairman), J.A.
+Goldberg (chief executive), G.R.
+Hindle, J.M.
+Judin, D. Piaray and R. Kinross.

-In terms of the Memorandum of Incorporation,

-Messrs.
-G R Hindle, J M Judin, D Piaray and R Kinross retire at the forthcoming annual general meeting, but being eligible, offer themselves for re-election.
+In terms of the Memorandum of Incorporation at least one third of the Directors are required to retire at the forthcoming annual general meeting, but being eligible, offer themselves for re-election.